SavinaySingh/StockNewsAnalyser/README.md

-# NewsAnalyzer
+# StockAnalyzer

-NewsAnalyzer is a Python application that fetches news articles from the News API, performs sentiment analysis on the articles, and visualizes the data using various techniques such as word clouds and bar charts.
+StockAnalyzer is a Python application that fetches news articles from the News API, performs sentiment analysis on the articles, and visualizes the data using various techniques such as word clouds and bar charts.

 ## Getting Started
 1. Install the required dependencies: